Kobun42/something4pshome/NPEA00013_Commands.md

 ## home
 Logs one into Playstation Home.
 ## map (map_name)
-Attempts to grab an SDC file from the homeps3-content.online.scee.com server.
+Attempts to send you to a map on the current server.
 You need the LOCALSCENELIST.XML file in the Environment folder for development versions of the application.
+Without an argument, it returns the map name and version.
 ## loadmodel (filename.dat)
 Loads a model into the current scene, whether it be the login screen, or anything like Home Square, it will put it in.
 This command uses DAT files.
 ## cd (directory)